-- Granting of special protection, if you don’t meet the criteria for refugee status or subsidiary protection but you would be in risk of persecution, torture or inhuman or degrading treatment if sent back to your country, or a violation of your private and family life (the latter only if you applied for asylum before March 5, 2023).
+- Granting of special protection, if you don’t meet the criteria for refugee status or subsidiary protection but you would be in risk of persecution, torture or inhuman or degrading treatment, or violations of rights if sent back to your country, or a violation of your private and family life (the latter only if you applied for asylum before March 5, 2023).

 - Rejection of the application, if the Commission evaluates that you don’t meet the conditions for getting a form of protection.
 In specific cases, the Commission may reject your application as manifestly unfounded.

 - Rejection of the application, but the Commission sends your case to the Questura, who may issue a permit for social protection – if there is evidence you are or have been a victim of human trafficking or servitude.

 If your asylum claim is rejected, or if you are granted a protection but you think you deserve a higher form of protection, you can appeal the decision of the Commission within 30 days.
 However, if the Commission rejects your application as manifestly unfounded, you have only 15 days to appeal.
 You can find the appealing terms in the written decision.

 How will the Territorial Commission communicate my results?

 If you’re staying in a center, the Commission will notify the decision about your asylum application to your center, and your center's operators will inform you about it.

 If you’re living on your own, ask Questura to send the Commission’s decision at your personal address.
 It’s very important that every time you change your address, you let Questura know so they can always reach you.
 It is also important that your name is on your building entrance door bell.